sourcefuse/loopback4-helmet/README.md

 If you've noticed a bug or have a question or have a feature request, [search the issue tracker](https://github.com/sourcefuse/loopback4-helmet/issues) to see if someone else in the community has already created a ticket.
 If not, go ahead and [make one](https://github.com/sourcefuse/loopback4-helmet/issues/new/choose)!
 All feature requests are welcome.
 Implementation time may vary.
-Feel free to contribute the same, if you can.
+Feel free to contribute to the same, if you can.
 If you think this extension is useful, please [star](https://help.github.com/en/articles/about-stars) it.
 Appreciation really helps in keeping this project alive.

 ## Contributing